 The Dubai Water Canal is one of the city’s most impressive modern landmarks, showcasing Dubai’s blend of smart urban planning, leisure spaces, and striking architecture.
-Stretching 3.2 km from Business Bay to the Arabian Gulf, this man-made canal has transformed the cityscape with its illuminated pedestrian bridges, waterfront dining, scenic promenades, cycling paths, and panoramic night views.
+Stretching 3.2 km from Business Bay through Safa Park to Jumeirah (outlet to Arabian Gulf), this man-made canal has transformed the cityscape with its illuminated pedestrian bridges, waterfront dining, scenic promenades, cycling paths, and panoramic night views.

 The canal was designed keeping in mind the dual objectives of sustainability and recreational use, and it has become an imperative modern development in Dubai as it supports marine transport, urban mobility, and tourism.